TexteaInc/funix/README.md

     Visit us at http://funix.io

 positional arguments:
-  file_or_module_name   The Python module containing functions to be turned
+  file_folder_or_module_name
-                        into web apps by Funix.
-For example, if your functions are in the file `hello.py`, you should pass `hello.py` here.if you want to turn a module called `hello` into a web app, you should pass `hello` here.
+                        The Python module containing functions to be turned into web apps by Funix.
+For example, if your functions are in the file `hello.py`, you should pass `hello.py` here. if you want to turn a module called `hello` into a web app, you should pass `hello` here, and with --package or -P flag. if you want to turn a full folder called `examples` into a web app, you should pass `examples` here.

 options:
   -h, --help            show this help message and exit